Parenting Feature Articles

-Kim Leon, Former Human Development and Family Studies College of Human Environmental Sciences, University of Missouri-Columbia
+Leanne Spengler, former Human Development Specialist, University of Missouri Extension and Kim Leon, former Human Development Specialist, College of Human Environmental Sciences, University of Missouri

 Everyday we are faced with trying situations.
 Sometimes these situations make us angry.
 One study found that some people got mad an average of six times a day and another study of parents found that two-thirds of the group shouted or screamed at their children an average of five times a week.

 The way parents deal with anger and conflict sets the example that children are most likely to follow.
-These behaviors create the family patterns that children will also be passed on to their families.
+These behaviors create the family patterns that children will also pass on to their families.